Opening Franchise Business in Spain

 With around 1,000 existing franchise systems, the first step is to select the system that suits you.
 However, you will certainly have considered in advance which sector(s) are particularly interesting for you and what financing volume you can handle.
-This will quickly reduce the initially a high number of systems.
-In addition, you should make sure right from the start to look at high-quality and reputable franchise providers.
+This will quickly reduce the initially high number of systems.
+Also, you should make sure right from the start to look at high-quality and reputable franchise providers.

 2. Examine details

 Once you have decided on your favourites for the franchise, it’s time for the details.
 You cannot, of course, judge business data and facts exclusively from the outside.
 In this context, franchise systems are subject to the so-called pre-contractual duty to provide information.
 The information that should be presented to you includes:

 - What does the system headquarters do for the franchise partners?

 - How high is the average annual turnover?

 Even if a franchise runs successfully in other locations, this is no guarantee for your success.
 However, good planning lays the foundation for future success.
 Your own business plan will help you to validate the franchise system information and transfer it to your location.
 It is also advisable to conduct your own small-scale market research on-site, during which you interview potential target customers.